MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 1) Security - are there security concerns associated with this code?
 2) Prevalence - how widespread is the code?
 3) Fequency - how often do you come into contact with the code?
-2) Prevalence - how widespread is the code?

 ### A Jig